Frequently Asked Questions

 Cookery

-NZSFW has a maximum of 16 students per class.
+NZSFW has a maximum of 16 - 20 students in our cookery programmes.